-Trustees set up a network of accredited medical service providers around South Africa and neighbouring states, where claimants were resident, to conduct the requisite medical tests to assess whether they had an SRD as defined.
+Trustees set up a network of accredited medical service providers around South Africa and neighbouring states, where claimants were resident, to conduct the requisite medical tests to assess whether they had a silica related disease as defined in the Trust Deed.
 These tests consisted of a clinical examination, lung function test and chest x-ray.
-Additional medical examinations such as sputum tests and CT scans where carried out where required by the medical specialists to determine the presence of an SRD as defined.
+Additional medical examinations such as sputum tests and CT scans were carried out where required by the medical specialists to determine the presence of a silica related disease as defined.